As your relationship with the Lord grows, so will your attitude, perspective, and joy.

-John wrote extensively about his knowledge of Jesus, both in and out of the Gospel accounts.
+John wrote extensively about his knowledge of Jesus in and out of the Gospel accounts.
 Perhaps John best captures what awaits us that we are to be so joyful about in this life.

 “He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.”
 (Revelation 21:2)

-Like Paul, James taught Christians to rejoice in their trials because of the ensuing spiritual backbone that was produced as a result.
+Like Paul, James taught Christians to rejoice in their trials because of the ensuing spiritual backbone produced.

 “Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
 And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing.”
 (James 1:2-4)